-7.1.5 The implementation of the mitigation suggested should ensure that no pollutants escape into brown hare habitat and therefore the magnitude and significance of impact associated with these are assessed as being reduced to negligible.
+7.1.6 The implementation of the mitigation suggested should ensure that no pollutants escape into brown hare habitat and therefore the magnitude and significance of residual impact associated with these are assessed as being reduced to Negligible.
+No other indirect impacts have been identified.